-Report the occurrence to the batters and, as soon as practicable, to the captain of the batting side.
+Report the occurrence to the batsmen and, as soon as practicable, to the captain of the batting side.

-The umpires together may report the occurrence under the Code of Conduct as soon as possible after the day's play to the Match Referee, who shall take such action as is considered appropriate against the captain and the bowler concerned.
+The umpires together may report the occurrence under the Code of Conduct as soon as possible after the day's play to the Match Referee, who shall take such action as is considered appropriate against the person/s concerned.